| The sections to be presented will

 against the limitations of what others regard as rational

+and healthy eating.
 Binge eating occurs in individuals

 when alone, not only due to the opportunistic situation